home // human.exe // mental illness

 • Intersectionality reveals how mental illness diagnoses intersect with race, class, and gender, perpetuating existing inequalities.

-See also cap
+See also virginity

 This sociological lens challenges the notion of mental illness as purely biological, highlighting its complex social dimensions.